Repo symbol

 PAHO_WITH_MQTT_C FALSE Whether to build the bundled Paho C library

-In addition, the C++ build might commonly use CMAKE_PREFIX_PATH to help the build system find the location of the Paho C library.
+In addition, the C++ build might commonly use CMAKE_PREFIX_PATH to help the build system find the location of the Paho C library if it was built separately.

 Build the Paho C++ and Paho C libraries together